-Whether in the Denver area, or anywhere in Colorado, shoplifting is most often charged as a municipal violation where the item of value alleged to be stolen is less than one-thousand dollars.
-As such it is most often a misdemeanor.
+Whether in the Denver area or anywhere in Colorado, shoplifting is most often charged as a municipal violation when the value of the item alleged to have been stolen is less than $1,000.
+As such, it is most often a misdemeanor.

-Shoplifting is rarely charged as a felony, since the items that are commonly the subject of a shoplifting prosecution are less than one thousand dollars ($1,000.00) in value.
+Shoplifting is rarely charged as a felony, since the items that are commonly the subject of a shoplifting prosecution are less than o$1,000 in value.

-Where the value of the goods is less than five hundred dollars ($500.00), shoplifting is a class 2 misdemeanor, and it may result in the following sentencing options to include: (1) probation, with a possible jail sentence as a condition of probation of up to sixty (60) days, or up to a two (2) year work release sentence as a condition of probation, or (2) a sentence to the county jail of up to one (1) year.
+Where the value of the goods is less than $500.00, shoplifting is a class 2 misdemeanor and may result in the following sentencing options: (1) probation, with a possible jail sentence as a condition of probation of up to 60 days, or up to a two-year work release sentence as a condition of probation, or (2) a sentence to the county jail of up to one year.

-Where the value of the goods is five hundred dollars ($500.00) or more, but less than one thousand dollars ($1000.00), shoplifting is a class 1 misdemeanor, and it may result in the following sentencing options to include: (1) probation, with a possible jail sentence as a condition of probation of up to sixty (60) days, or up to a two (2) year work release sentence as a condition of probation, or (2) a sentence to the county jail of up to eighteen (18) months.
+When the value of the goods is $500 or more, but less than $1,000, shoplifting is a class 1 misdemeanor and may result in the following sentencing options: (1) probation, with a possible jail sentence as a condition of probation of up to 60 days, or up to a two-year work release sentence as a condition of probation, or (2) a sentence to the county jail of up to 18 months.

-Where shoplifting is charged as a municipal violation, the maximum jail sentence is most often one (1) year, regardless of the value of the thing allegedly taken.
+When shoplifting is charged as a municipal violation, the maximum jail sentence is most often one year, regardless of the value of the thing allegedly taken.

 The defense most often seen to shoplifting is a lack of intent.
-This occurs most often when a shopper has her hands full and momentarily and inadvertently places something in her pocket while juggling other items.
-This is also seen when the shopper inadvertently walks out of the store while holding the item, completely unaware that they are doing so.
+This occurs most often when shoppers have their hands full and momentarily and inadvertently place something in a pocket while juggling other items.
+This is also seen when the shopper inadvertently walks out of the store while holding the item, completely unaware of doing so.
 It is important to show that the shopper is paying for multiple items that are worth far more than the item alleged to have been stolen.
-This normally would indicate that the person has the means and the intent to pay, therefore, it makes no sense to take one (1) small item while paying for many numerous larger items.
+This normally would indicate that the person has the means and the intent to pay; therefore, it makes no sense to take one small item while paying for many numerous larger items.

-The remaining defenses that may be applied in a forgery case apply with equal force to those that may apply in any other criminal case.
-This includes an analysis of any violation of constitutional rights, such as the right to remain silent, the right to counsel, the right to have any searches and seizures bases on probable cause, a proper warrant, and the right to due process in the proper preservation of evidence that may be used against you.
-There are many other defenses that are available that rely on scrutinizing and exposing weaknesses in the prosecutor's case, such as: biased or incompetent witnesses, flawed crime scene investigation, flawed administration and procedures in collecting breath, blood, or urine for forensic testing, incompetent computer evidence, flawed photo line-ups, and inaccurate crime scene/accident reconstructions.
+The remaining defenses that may be applied in a motor vehicle theft case apply with equal force to those that may apply in any other criminal case.
+This includes an analysis of any violation of constitutional rights, such as the right to remain silent, the right to counsel, the right to have any searches and seizures based on probable cause, a proper warrant, and the right to due process in the proper preservation of evidence that may be used against you.
+Many other defenses are available that rely on scrutinizing and exposing weaknesses in the prosecutor's case, such as biased or incompetent witnesses, flawed crime scene investigation, flawed administration and procedures in collecting breath, blood or urine for forensic testing, incompetent computer evidence, flawed photo lineups and inaccurate crime scene/accident reconstructions.

-It is important that you hire a skilled and experienced shoplifting lawyer to defend you in a shoplifting case in Wheat Ridge, Jefferson County, or across Colorado.
+It is important that you hire a skilled and experienced lawyer to defend you in a shoplifting case in Wheat Ridge or Jefferson County or across Colorado.